 For the first time, you will also need life insurance to ensure your spouse is provided for in the event you should die prematurely, said Hopkins in an interview.
-Life insurance, which may be provided by your employer, is designed to help replace one’s income and pay off debt, such as a mortgages and college costs for your kids, allowing the surviving spouse to maintain their standard of living.
+Life insurance, which may be provided by your employer, is designed to help replace one’s income and pay off debt, such as a mortgage and college costs for your kids, allowing the surviving spouse to maintain his or her standard of living.

 Nonworking spouses who stay home with the kids should also have coverage, though typically less, since the breadwinner would have to pay for childcare if they passed away.

 And don’t discount the importance of disability income insurance, said Beth Walker, a certified financial planner with the Las Vegas-based Wealth Consulting Group.

 Such policies provide income if you are too sick or injured to work and thus unable to earn a paycheck.
 “If you are earning income for your household, you want to be sure you have a safety net in place to (help) replace your paycheck if you can’t go to work,” said Walker in an interview, noting the probability of experiencing a disability is far higher than a premature death.
 “People often fail to recognize that their single greatest asset is their ability to earn income.”
 (Calculator: How a disability would affect my finances)